National Harbor Line: Changes

-2018 Service Changes

 Beginning on September 9, 2018, the St George Blvd & Waterfront St bus stop in National Harbor was discontinued and the NH1 along with the NH2 were rerouted to follow straight on National Harbor Blvd, turn right on Waterfront Street, and make a right turn onto St. George Blvd where it'll serve its current stop at Waterfront St & Potomac Passage.
 The reason WMATA made the reroute was since of traffic congestion along Downtown National Harbor (Waterfront St) and wanted to offer customers a more efficient trip.
 However it meant that both the NH1 & NH2 only served one stop at National Harbor.

+During the COVID-19 pandemic, the line was reduced to operate on its weekend schedule beginning on March 16, 2020.
+Also beginning on March 21, 2020, all weekend service was suspended.
+Full service resumed on August 23, 2020.